 Nisyros’ Thermal Spas

-Around 1.5 km east from the port of Mandraki, you will find the thermal spa of Loutra with hot spring waters at 37 degrees celsius.
+Around 1.5 km east from the port of Mandraki, you will find the thermal spa of Loutra with hot spring waters at 37 degrees Celsius.

-Nisyros’s beautiful beaches and with low traffic
+Nisyros’s beautiful beaches and low traffic

 Due to the low traffic on the island, the beaches of Nisyros are super clean and relaxing.

-You can go to a different beach everyday as there are many to choose from.
+You can go to a different beach everyday, as there are many to choose from.
 Some favorites are Lefki beach or Gialiskari, Lyés, Páloi, Pachia Ammos, Katsouni, Aghios Savas, Aghia Irini, and Chochlakia.

 Must Try Local Cuisine

 There are many traditional dishes that you will encounter on Nisyros.
-Some typical “spitiko” or homemade flavors are pita, chickpea nuggets and kapamas, which is stuffed goat.
+Some typical “spitiko” or homemade flavors are pita, chickpea nuggets, and kapamas, which is stuffed goat.
 Of course, as you are on an island, there is always fresh seafood available, too!

-You can get to Nisyros from Kos or as part of a tour of other islands of Dodecanese, as well as from Piraeus port.
+You can get to Nisyros from Kos or as part of a tour of other islands of the Dodecanese, as well as from Piraeus port.